 \section{Abstract}

 Involution now refers to the phenomenon that competitors in the same field make more efforts to struggle for limited resources but get lower individual ``profit effort ratio''.
 In this work, we investigate the evolution of the involution game when competitors in the same field can adopt not only the strategy of making more efforts but also a specialization strategy which allows competitors to devote all their efforts to part of the competitive field.
-By introducing the specialization strategy and benefiting from the existing model, we simulate the evolution of the involution game on a square lattice under different social resource, social temperature, effort and other conditions.
-In addition, we also conduct an analytical analysis to further understand the underlying mechanism of our model and to avoid illusive results caused by the model settings.
-Our main results are that, if the total effort of the specialization strategy and the ordinary strategy is equal, the group composed of all the agents has a certain probability to choose the ordinary strategy at the final state when the ratio of effort to social temperature ($E/\kappa_1$) is approaching zero, otherwise the group will choose the specialization strategy; if the total effort of the two strategy is not equal, the proportion of the specialization strategy adoption are related to the social resource, the effort and the social temperature.
-To some extent, our study can explain why division of labor appears in human society, provide suggestions for individuals on competition strategy selection and governments on competition policy development.
+Based on the existing model, we construct the involution game with the specialization strategy and simulate the evolution of it on a square lattice under different social resource, allocation parameter (characterizing the intensity of social competition), effort and other conditions.
+In addition, we also conduct an theoretical analysis to further understand the underlying mechanism of our model and to avoid illusive results caused by the model settings.
+Our main results show that, when the total effort of the specialization strategy and the ordinary strategy is equal, the group composed of all the agents has a certain probability to choose the ordinary strategy if the allocation parameter is very large (that is to say the intensity of competition is very weak), otherwise the group will choose the specialization strategy; when the total effort of the two strategies is not equal, the proportion of the specialization strategy adoption is related to the social resource, the effort and the allocation parameter.
+To some extent, our study can explain why division of labor appears in human society, and provide suggestions for individuals on competition strategy selection and governments on competition policy development.